mriffaud/Telco-Customer-Churn/README.md

 ![Churn Banner](https://miro.medium.com/max/1400/1*k0aH2ikjVKpXNOIDFKXdTg.png)

 # Problem Setting
+Customer churn, also known as customer attrition, occurs when customers stopped using a company's product or service during a certain time frame.
+A telephone companies is interested in identifying segments of these customers because the price of acquisition for a new customer is greater than retaining an existing one.Therefore, they would like a churn prediction model to proactively engage the customers a risk of churning with special offers to prevent them from leaving.

 ### Task
 The telephone company is focusing on its churn and wants to predict behavior to retain customers and develop a focused customer retention programs.